kazkuwabara/Haptic-Interface-Calculator/README.md

 # Haptic-Interface-Calculator
 A generic calculator application with haptic feedback enabled keys and buttons to assist the visually impaired using Morse code in vibration

+The purpose of this project is to delve in the direction of haptic feedback as an enabler, not just an assistant.
+The underlying principle behind this concept being the ability to discriminate among vibration patterns of varying intensities, durations, and their conjunctions in the form of rhythms.
+It wouldn’t be an overstatement to call this braille for the touchscreen.
+In this particular application, I have programmed a basic calculator with the 4 basic operations on float/integer numbers, and encoded the buttons in the calculator to perform a morse vibration corresponding to their translation in the International Morse Code, upon being pressed.